 Author: Stefan Palm Date Posted: 27 July 2021

 It is true that most varieties go dormant through winter (and stop growing) however that doesn't mean that you can't lay it.
 When it comes to rolling out turf in Adelaide, cold weather in Adelaide can't kill turf so the question isn’t so much, “Can I plant a lawn in winter?”, it’s more like, “What measures should I take and what should I look out for when laying a lawn in winter?

 Minimise usage because it is dormant.
-If you plant a lawn in winter it’s usually for cosmetic purposes only.
+If you plant a lawn during winter it’s usually for cosmetic purposes only.
 Because it’s dormant, it won’t do much growing or establishing so try to stay off it.
 Keep in mind that if it gets damaged or worn, it won’t repair itself till spring.

 What to expect.
 The reality is that your lawn is going to sit there (quite happily) all winter doing nothing in the establishment department.
 You’ll still see the join lines all winter and you’ll have very little root activity but don’t be surprised or concerned by this.

 The exception….
 The exception to this rule is that I would avoid laying turf in frosty areas or in and around the Adelaide hills during winter due to the extreme cold nature of those areas.

 If you’re in a position where you are considering laying lawn during the winter months you’re probably just looking for ways to make that muddy area look good, or to reduce water erosion or stop mud being tracked into the house.
 In our experience, Adelaide winter weather won’t kill your lawn, so although it’s not the best time to do it, it can be done with confidence knowing it will establish properly when spring arrives.